 If you’re like most dreamers we know, you have used the universal test for mattress firmness – kufinya kama avocado.

 However, this popular test does not truly help you to make the best choice.
 We recommend testing the mattress by lying on it for a couple of nights.
 It is best to buy from a vendor who offers at least a 30-day trial period.
 That way, you can return the mattress and get your money back if it feels too hard or too soft for your taste.
+Also find out how to make the best buy for mattress online so you don’t regret.

 What really affects mattress firmness?